github/developer.github.com/content/v3/activity/events/types.md

 ----|------|-------------
 `action`|`string` | The action that was performed.
 Currently, can only be `started`.

-## BuildEvent
+## PageBuildEvent

-The BuildEvent represents an attempted build of a GitHub Pages site, whether successful or not.
-The BuildEvent is triggered on push to a GitHub Pages enabled branch (`gh-pages` for project pages, `master` for user and organization pages).
+The PageBuildEvent represents an attempted build of a GitHub Pages site, whether successful or not.
+The PageBuildEvent is triggered on push to a GitHub Pages enabled branch (`gh-pages` for project pages, `master` for user and organization pages).

 ### Hook Name

-`build_event`
+`page_build`

 ### Payload

 Key | Type | Description
 ----|------|------------
-`build` | `object` | The [build](http://developer.github.com/v3/repos/pages/#list-pages-builds) itself
+`build` | `object` | The [page build](http://developer.github.com/v3/repos/pages/#list-pages-builds) itself